AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 switch, as well as with pragma :ada:`Assertion_Policy`.
 The switch enables all forms of these assertions, whereas the pragma can be used to control specific forms.
-The switch is typically used but there are reasonable usage cases in which some user-defined checks are enabled, and others, although defined, are disabled.
+The switch is typically used but there are reasonable use-cases in which some user-defined checks are enabled, and others, although defined, are disabled.

 By default in GNAT, language-defined checks are enabled but user-defined